 If you bring your own kayak, your best put-in spot is the boat ramp south of the bridge on the main road.
 If you rent kayaks or canoes, you put in on the Upper Myakka Lake.
 Unless the water level is very low, it is possible to portage the boats around the low dam and reach the Myakka River, which I think makes more interesting kayaking than the lake.

 The most popular kayaking route: Launching at the bridge, kayak against the current toward the upper lake, which makes your return trip an easier one.
-Water levels were historically high this winter, and I suspect I had a stronger current than usual.

 The roundtrip paddle to the weir (a small dam built by the CCC at the lake) takes a few hours.
 For us, it was four or five, because of a strong current, plus we stopped to photograph birds and to picnic near the weir and use the facilities at the concession stand.
 It can be done more quickly, probably in 2.5 to 3 hours, but why rush?